p4lang/switch/README.md

 --------------------------------------

-In addition to the setps in "Running switch in bmv2 without p4factory", configure bmv2 and p4c-bm with --prefix pointing to the install directory and install.
-Also configure switch with --prefix pointing to the install directory and --with-switchlink.
+In addition to the setps in "Running switch in bmv2 without p4factory", configure bmv2 and p4c-bm with `--prefix` pointing to the install directory and install.
+Also configure switch with `--prefix` pointing to the install directory and `--with-switchlink`.

 You can build the base docker image with: